Baerche/wasserspiel/README.md

 ##Three sorts of water...

 There are three sorts of water in minetest/freeminer.
-Which are choosen globally for all maps, so when i /?/einen schönen see gestaut hast/ and switched to infinite liquid for another map and played this one again, water would go away :-(
+Which are choosen globally for all maps, so when i dammed a beautiful lake and switched to infinite liquid for another map and played this one again, water would go away :-(

 * minetest 4.10 has infinite liquid, which multiplies while going down, but goes quick away.
 * 4.9 had an early try of realistic finity, which somehow got removed.
-Sadly gone.
+Sadly.
 With wasserspiel-rain land got quickly flooded, so i wrote evaporation.
-After some balance land flooded 2 nodes high which got away in the morning. /?/Ausser wenn es gestaut wurde/.
+After some balance land flooded 2 nodes high which got away in the morning.
+Except when it was dammed.
 * freeminer tries relistic liquid.
 The 4.9-finite code works, but somehow produces much less water.